-Supporting croplands at the Silva Dairy Farm provide potential nesting habitat for tricolored blackbird, a threatened species under CESA.
-Because seven acres of cropland that provides potential nesting habitat for these birds would be converted to active dairy facilities with the proposed project, this would be a significant impact.
+Supporting croplands at the Antonio Azevedo Dairy #2 Farm provide potential nesting habitat for tricolored blackbird, a threatened species under CESA.
+Because two acres of cropland that provides potential nesting habitat for these birds would be converted to active dairy facilities with the proposed project, this would be a significant impact.

 Tricolored blackbird (TCBB) is a California threatened species under CESA.
 Based on the 2014 TCBB Statewide Survey, the TCBB population has declined by 63 percent since 2008 (Meese 2014).
 However, the most recent results of the TCBB Statewide Survey conducted in 2017 suggest that the rapid decline in abundance observed since at least 2008 has been arrested, and that there has been an increase in abundance since 2014 of about 32,000 birds (Meese 2017).
 TCBB Statewide Surveys were postponed in 2020 and 2021 due to the pandemic.
-However, the most recent results of the 2022 statewide survey showed a continuation of the modest increase in statewide population since the low in 2014 and a 23 percent increase over the estimate from the 2017 statewide survey (Colibri Ecological Consulting, 2022).
+However, the most recent results of the 2022 statewide survey showed a continuation of the modest increase in statewide population since the low in 2014 and a 23 percent increase over the estimate from the 2017 statewide survey (Colibri Ecological Consulting 2022).

 TCBB is a highly colonial species that nests in large flocks near open water with a protected substrate and nearby foraging area.
 TCBB have two specific peaks in breeding activity, one in the first week of June and one in the first two weeks of July.
 Total nesting duration is approximately 45 days.
 Historically, TCBB nested within emergent wetland in the Central Valley; however, currently 38 percent of TCBB nests occur on triticale, a wheat-rye hybrid grown for forage on dairies (Meese 2014).
 The timing of triticale harvest conflicts with TCBB nesting, putting entire colonies at risk from harvesting activities that occur before fledging (Meese 2009).
 TCBB foraging typically occurs within three to five miles of the nesting colony.
 Lightly grazed fields, irrigated pastures, annual grasslands, and grain fields that provide habitat for a supply of large insects such grasshoppers, dragonflies, and damselflies offer the best foraging habitat.
 However, dairy and silage edge as well as feed lots maybe used for foraging.
-Surface water is typically present within a half mile of the nesting colony, a habitat criterion that is present at the proposed dairy development site.
-TCBB was observed during the site survey.
-The croplands on site and in the surrounding area could provide suitable nesting habitat for TCBB, particularly if they were in production of titricale silage, a common nesting substrate associated with dairy farms.
+Surface water is typically present within a half mile of the nesting colony, a habitat criterion that would be met by the wastewater storage pond at this site.
+TCBB was not observed during the site survey.
+Although the crops currently in production (oats) are not used as nesting substrate by breeding TCBB, the croplands on site and in the surrounding area could provide suitable nesting habitat for TCBB if in production of triticale silage, a common nesting substrate associated with dairy farms.

 Currently, there are no specific mitigation requirements for the loss of TCBB nesting or foraging habitat.
-Both nesting and foraging mitigation options are currently being developed by CDFW and the Tricolored Blackbird Working Group (TBWG).
+Both nesting and foraging mitigation options are currently being developed by CDFW and the Tricolored Blackbird Working Group.

-Construction of the proposed dairy expansion would result in the conversion of approximately seven acres of cropland to developed dairy facilities.
+Construction of the proposed dairy expansion would result in the conversion of approximately two acres of cropland to developed dairy facilities.
 Although the cropland planned for conversion is not currently planted in crops that are known to be preferred TCBB habitat, grainfields are considered potentially suitable TCBB habitat, particularly if preferred grain crop (e.g., triticale) is planted.
 This would be a significant impact, and the following mitigation would be required.